at6132/quant/readme.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under JT Capital LLC.
+All rights reserved.